Lens Aperture |

 and then (if required to isolate a subject) use the half

-press/hold of the shutter button to lock the focus on a subject
+press/hold of the shutter button to lock the focus (autofocus

 in the scene, realign the camera to the scene and then press the

-shutter button fully home - ideal for portrait shots in uneven
+shutter button fully home - ideal for subjects in uneven

 The AEL button is a quick way to change a scene's uneven